Finpension Vested Benefits Review 2025 – Pros & Cons

 Investment strategy

-Finpension Vested Benefits has a philosophy of low-cost and high returns.
-For this, they have found that the best course of action was to use index funds.
+Finpension Vested Benefits has a philosophy of low costs and high returns.
+For this, they have found that the best course of action is to use index funds.
 That way, they can reduce fees and increase long-term returns.
-This philosophy is great because this is precisely my philosophy of investing.
+This philosophy is great because it is precisely my philosophy of investing.

 So, at Finpension, your vested benefits portfolio would be a collection of index funds.
 They are offering several possible strategies already made.
 They range from very conservative with 0% stocks to high risk with 99%.
 The fact that they allow a substantial allocation to stocks is excellent.

 You may ask: Why index funds and not ETFs?
 It is a great question, and I asked them the same question.
-And it turns out that pension funds can invest in particular tranches of index funds in which the cost is significantly reduced.
+It turns out that pension funds can invest in particular tranches of index funds at significantly reduced costs.
 They have special conditions that private investors would not have.
-So by doing so, they are reducing costs and thus increasing our returns!
+So, by doing so, they are reducing costs and thus increasing our returns!

-Another great thing about their vested benefits system is that they allow a very high level of customization in the portfolio.
-You can directly choose the index funds you want.
-And you can also change all the allocations.
+Another great thing about their vested benefits system is that it allows a very high level of customization in the portfolio.
+You can directly choose the index funds you want and change all the allocations.
 There are a few limits, of course.
 For instance, you need 1% cash and cannot have more than 50% in real estate.
 But overall, you have a lot of freedom for your portfolio.
 This freedom is great.
 But remember to keep it simple.

 Finally, you can change your portfolio at any time.
 Finpension will apply the changes once a week (on the second banking day of the week).